dspace-group/veos-cosim-client/doc/api-reference/function-pointers/function-pointers.md

 > [DsVeosCoSim_EthMessageContainerReceivedCallback](DsVeosCoSim_EthMessageContainerReceivedCallback.md)

-Called when a new Ethernet message is received from the VEOS CoSim server.
+Called when a new Ethernet message container is received from the VEOS CoSim server.

 > [DsVeosCoSim_EthMessageReceivedCallback](DsVeosCoSim_EthMessageReceivedCallback.md)